Category: 3_USA

 THE FIRST DOWN-RIVER TRIP: The first known trips that floated downstream through the whole of the deep canyonlands were in 1869 and 1871, led by an adventurous one-armed Major with a scientific bent, John Wesley Powell.
 He kept a diary of his first trip, but no pictures; I have the diary in a beautiful book published a hundred years later:

 Powell led a party of ten men in four wooden boats 1000 miles down the Green river, into the Colorado river and through both Glen Canyon and the Grand Canyon to below where we finished.
 As almost always on any continent, local guides – in this case Native Americans – helped them.
+Most European ‘explorers’ were guided to and through places, local people showing them their countries, more than lone intrepid explorers.

-– Map Grand Canyon Powell 1869 –
+– Map Grand Canyon Powell 1869 – One Trip, One Expedition! –

-The expedition had little communication with the world outside the valley, leading to rumours they were lost; many reports on the expedition while they were gone were written, mostly made-up and some including obituaries.
+The expedition had little communication with the world outside the valley, leading to rumours they were lost; many reports on the expedition while they were gone were written, mostly made-up to sell newspapers, and some including obituaries.
 Powell apparently enjoyed reading his own obituary on his way to New York after the trip ended!
 What actually happened on the three-month trip is in doubt.
 New diaries have surfaced that show there were probably tensions leading to people abandoning the journey.
 Powell’s hero status led to most historians glossing over any doubts.
 Amazing that one hundred and fifty years later we can still uncover new diaries, new information, new sources – including interviews with descendants of other trip members – that add to our knowledge.

-NEW BOOK: John Wesley Powell’s 1869 expedition down the Green and Colorado Rivers and through the Grand Canyon continues to be one of the most celebrated adventures in American history, ranking with the Lewis and Clark expedition and the Apollo landings on the moon.
 For nearly twenty years author Don Lago has researched the Powell expedition from new angles, traveled to thirteen states, and looked into archives and other sources no one else has searched.
 He has come up with many important new documents that change and expand our basic understanding of the expedition by looking into Powell’s crew members, some of whom have been almost entirely ignored by Powell historians.
 Historians tended to assume that Powell’s was the whole story and that his crew members were irrelevant.
 More seriously, because several crew members made critical comments about Powell and his leadership, historians who admired Powell were eager to ignore and discredit them.
 Lago offers a feast of new and important material about the river trip, and it will significantly rewrite the story of Powell’s famous expedition.
 His book is not only a major work on the Powell expedition, but on the history of American exploration of the West.

 ~~~oo0oo~~~